-The City Clerk's FY22 Revised Budget shows an increase from the FY22 Approved Budget of \$35,100 (8.1%).
+The City Clerk's FY22 Adopted Budget shows an increase from the FY22 Approved Budget of \$93,200 (21.5%).

-• Commodities and services increased \$29,600 (28.1%) primarily due to increases in advertising for public notice requirements and contractual services.
+• Commodities and services increased \$87,000 (82.7%) primarily due to increases in contractual services, advertising for public notice requirements, and the addition of an increment for a vote-by-mail municipal election.